 Removal of the offending food from the diet of an affected individual leads to the disappearance of the symptoms associated with FPIES.
 Many children will grow out of FPIES over time usually by 3 or 4 years of age.

 Some infants with FPIES may be treated by being exclusively breastfed.
 But, nutrition status needs to be monitored as many older infants need additional foods to meet caloric intake.
 In cases where that is not possible or in infants who are on formula, a casein hydroxylase-based formula is recommended or an elemental-amino acid formula.
 Casein is a milk protein.
 Hydroxylase means that the protein is broken down (hydrolyzed) so that the infant’s immune system will not detect them as an allergen.
 Such formulas are specifically designed for infants with an allergy or intolerance to cow’s milk.
 In some cases, affected infants will not be able to tolerate a casein hydroxylase-based formula and may require an amino acid formula, which does not contain any milk.

 Severe episodes of FPIES require medical intervention including intravenous fluids.
 Some physicians use anti-inflammatory drugs known as corticosteroids to help treat affected individuals during an episode.
-For acute FPIES reactions, two recent publications have suggested the use of ondansetron intravenous for acute symptoms of vomiting.
+For acute FPIES reactions, some physicians have suggested the use of ondansetron intravenous for acute symptoms of vomiting.

 Pediatricians, pediatric gastroenterologists, pediatric allergist-immunologist, pediatric nutritionists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment (e.g. such as when to attempt to reintroduce foods into an affected child’s diet).